Face SDK Security

 The Face SDK Web Service does not inherently support authentication and processes all incoming requests without discrimination.
 To mitigate the risk of unauthorized or malicious usage, it is strongly recommended not to expose the Web Service to public Internet access.

-For enhanced security, deploy the Web Service within a closed perimeter, like a Demilitarized Zone (DMZ), and configure a proxy server at the entrance point:
+For enhanced security, you need to deploy the Web Service within a closed perimeter, like a Demilitarized Zone (DMZ), and configure a proxy server at the entrance point:

 The simplest method to establish secure access is as follows: